MsdianSayan7956/BooksOPedia/README.md

 - Start the chatbot and input your book preferences.
 - Select a book from the suggestions and proceed to Amazon for purchase.

-## Contact

-For questions or feedback, email us at contact@booksopedia.com.

 ---

 Happy reading with BooksOPedia!